zhbhun/alter-core/README.md

 - `60 FPS` on iPhone SE (1st gen)
 - `90 FPS` on iPhone X or newer

-### 💡 More information
-If you only need the facial tracking technology, check out our [mocap4face](https://github.com/facemoji/mocap4face) repository!

 # 💿 Installation

 ## Prerequisites
 Register in [Alter Studio](https://studio.alter.xyz) to get a unique key to access avatar data from our servers.

 See our example code to see where to put the key.
 Look for "YOUR-API-KEY-HERE".

 ## iOS